 The most common cause of hematospermia is prostate biopsy.
 Hematospermia occurs in more than 80 percent of men undergoing prostate biopsy and lasts for an average of three to four weeks [2,3].
-Vasectomy can also cause hematospermia for a week or more.
+Hematospermia is also common after radiation treatment for prostate cancer, both external beam radiation and brachytherapy.
+In addition, vasectomy can cause hematospermia for a week or more.
 Because the cause of hematospermia is obvious in these instances, the remainder of this review will focus on other causes of hematospermia.

 A variety of conditions other than prostate biopsy have been reported in patients with hematospermia (table 1) [4-42].
 They include benign and malignant disorders of the prostate gland, seminal vesicles, spermatic cord, and ejaculatory duct system; urogenital infections including sexually transmitted infections (eg, chlamydia, herpes simplex virus, gonorrhea, trichomonas); metastatic cancers; vascular malformations; congenital and drug-induced bleeding disorders; and even frequent daily ejaculation over a period of several weeks.
 However, it is often impossible to know with certainty whether these conditions are the cause of hematospermia.
 The cause is idiopathic in a substantial proportion of patients, and the condition frequently resolves spontaneously.